-Democracy 2020 Digest: Democrats battle to avoid Iowa caucus elimination
+Democracy 2020 Digest: Democrats battle to avoid Iowa caucus collapse

-DES MOINES, Iowa – After a more than yearlong Democratic primary battle, the voters finally get to weigh in – as Monday night’s Iowa caucuses kick off the presidential nominating calendar.
+DES MOINES – After a more than yearlong Democratic primary battle, the voters finally get to weigh in – as Monday night’s Iowa caucuses kick off the presidential nominating calendar.

 And for many of the Democratic contenders, a strong finish in Iowa is crucial for their survival in the high-stakes battle for their party’s nomination.